cmsc240-s24/project-jacob-kasym/DESIGN.md

 ## Background/Context

 When an performing artist decides to go on a tour, it can be hard to keep track of show dates/locations/times.
 This is especially the case if they are a smaller group dealing with smaller venues, which are often liable to change/cancel.
 New and longtime fans alike are often left scrambling at the last minute, scouring all of (if any) of bands and venues social media looking for last-minute changes.
-The music
+This API should hopefully solve this problem by offering a line a communication from the artist to the fans, letting the artist add/delete/update shows as their information changes, and letting fans immediately see those changes.
+Ideally, the fans can then sort/search through theses shows by their date/location, and if a recording of a finished show exists, the fan can listen to/watch it.

 ## Stakeholders